The Next Big College Scandal May Be ‘Paper Mills’, Coursework And Term Papers Churned Out By A Third Party

 There may be another college cheating scandal looming on the horizon, and untold numbers of students may find themselves kicked out of their universities if their name comes up, Yahoo Finance is reporting.
-And that scandal is the existence and use of so-called “paper mills” (sometimes referred to as “essay mills”).
+And that scandal is the existence and use of so-called “paper mills,” or as they’re sometimes referred to, “essay mills.”

 For as long as students have been attending college, there have been those who are willing to pay money to have another person do some or all of their coursework for them.
-Stereotypically that cheater is a barely-there athlete or a frat boy who would rather party than study.
+Stereotypically, that cheater is a barely-there athlete or a frat boy who would rather party than study.
 But as it turns out, an untold number of college students across the country are paying third parties to do their work for them.

 Enter services known as “paper mills.”
 They are, essentially, a single person or a team of people who take money from college students and write their papers for them.
 And some of them advertise openly on the internet.

-For example, there’s Moe’s Completion Services, which owner “Moe” says consists of himself and a team of other writers, skilled in specific areas, who are able to churn out papers for cheating students.
+For example, one such group is called Moe’s Completion Services, which owner “Moe” says consists of himself and a team of other writers skilled in specific areas, who are able to churn out papers for cheating students.

 “I have a math guy who does math, a nursing guy who does nursing, a writing guy who does writing.”

 Moe and his team, when approached by a student wanting them to write a paper for them, say they’ll work out a price and a timeline, generally something along the lines of $20 per page.
-He says that he alone makes about $15,000 per month from churning out papers, while his business as a whole makes about $21,000 per month.
+He says that he alone makes about $15,000 per month from churning out papers, while his business, as a whole, makes about $21,000 per month.

 However, Moe was circumspect about whether or not he thought his job was facilitating cheating.